CharlyMannion/CV/README.md

 ## Charlotte Mannion

-I am a full stack developer and graduate of Makers Academy looking for a Junior developer role.
+I am a full stack developer and graduate of Makers Academy.
 I'm excited for the opportunity to continue the steep learning curve that I started at Makers.
 I'm looking for a position in a supportive team environment with people who share my enthusiasm for clean, clear code.

 ## Projects
 | Title | Description | Development Timeframe | Technologies Used | Test Suites/CIs/CDs Employed |